-I’ve just started shopping at my local bulk foods store and LOVED how easy and simple the process was to collect the food items I needed.
-They honestly have EVERYTHING there (except for fresh produce) so the local farmer’s market on the weekends will be my go-to for fresh goods.
+I’ve just started shopping at my local bulk foods store and have loved how easy and simple the process is to collect the food items I need.
+They have all the dry goods you could possibly need, so I only need to go to the local farmer’s market on the weekends to collect fresh goods.

-My personal favourites are their organic nut and seed range, gluten-free flours (I use them for baking), legumes, lentils, local raw honey, organic dark chocolate, dried fruits, superfood powders… pretty much everything 😉 .
+My personal favourites are their organic nut and seed range, gluten-free flours, nut butters, legumes, lentils, local raw honey, organic dark chocolate, dried fruits, superfood powders… pretty much everything.

-Now, once having collected all the dry bulk food items I need, this is how I store them…
+Once having collected as much of the dry food items as I can – and still be able to ride my bike home – this is how I store them…

 HOW TO STORE DRY BULK FOODS

 When you shop bulk, stock up on your healthy flours, seeds, nuts, legumes, etc. so your pantry is full of the things you need, ready for meal preps.
-You do end up spending a little more up front, but you can save LOADS over the long run.
+You do end up spending a little more up front, but you can save loads over the long-term.

 How I do this…

-The most common way: Schedule a time to go to the bulk foods store nearest you with your reusable bags & jars.
+The most common way: Schedule a time to go to the bulk foods store nearest you with your reusable bags and jars.
 Fill up.
-Bring home & store in air-tight, bug-proof jars.
+Bring home and store in airtight, bug-proof jars.
 Then use your ingredients as needed!
 Keep an updated list of the things you need restocked for the next bulk store run.

 Local Organic Farmer’s Market

-To find the nearest organic farmer’s market to me, I simply used Google search (I go to the Gold Coast Organic Farmers Market; on every Sunday morning).
+To find the nearest organic farmer’s market to me, I simply used Google search.

 Values: ~ Zero-waste ~ Organic ~ Affordable ~ Natural ~ Australian sourced ingredients (all locally grown)